You can sense victory…the war is over, or so you think! Has your mouse infestation reached conclusion?

 If there are no footprints in the flour or talc after 1 week, hunt your home for other signs that the mice are all gone.
 This is a good sign on its own though!

-Leaving mouse traps in the best places, you can attack the mice problem, or help to confirm the Mice have gone.
+By leaving mouse traps in the best places, you can attack the mice problem, or help to confirm the mice have gone.

-I recommended purchasing 2 or more of the best mouse traps.
+I recommended purchasing 2 or more of the best mouse traps for increased confidence of a successful capture.

-Load all mouse traps with some tasty mouse bait and wait.
-If you go a few weeks without catching any mice, it will give you a big indication that all of the mice have now left your home!
-Top news, right?
+Load all traps with some tasty mouse bait (again, to make sure you are successful) and wait.
+If you go a few weeks without catching any mice, it will give you a big indication that all of the mice have now left your house!

 When All The Mice Are Gone, The Job Is Not Over